Planning an event

-- The event is being held outside the hours of:
+- events held outside the hours of:

 - 7am–10pm Monday to Thursday

 - 7am–11pm Friday or Saturday

 - 8.30am–10pm Sunday.

 A resource consent may also be required for any temporary event if signage for the event doesn’t comply with rules and standards of the Operative District Plan 2021.

-- Affects vehicle or pedestrian traffic
+- affects vehicle or pedestrian traffic

-- Tents or marquees over 100m2
+- tents or marquees over 100 square metres

-- Screens over 3m high
+- screens over 3 metres high

-- Shade sails (canopies) over 50m2
+- shade sails (canopies) over 50 square metres

-- Lighting towers.
+- lighting towers.

 Requirements often not considered are:

-- Access (configuration of steps, ladders to plant areas, both with handrails)
+- access (configuration of steps, ladders to plant areas, both with handrails)

-- Fire (tents and other enclosed spaces particularly where there are large numbers of people, cooking inside or adjacent to other buildings)
+- fire (tents and other enclosed spaces particularly where there are large numbers of people, cooking inside or adjacent to other buildings)

-- Toilet facilities where there are pop up cafés and the like.
+- toilet facilities where there are pop-up cafés and the like.

 Potentially the Council (territorial authority) could give a discretionary exemption from the need to obtain a building consent if the completed building work is assessed as likely to comply with the building code.
 This is a formal process and requires an application with detailed documentation to be provided to show how the structure will comply with the building code and how the construction on site will be monitored and by whom (is a CPEng engineer supervising?).

-You should also get in touch with our building team If your event is being held within a building and this isn’t an established use of the building.
+You should also get in touch with our Building team If your event is being held within a building and this isn’t an established use of the building.
 You may also need to provide a fire report for buildings accessed by people.

 We are always happy to have a pre-application meeting to discuss proposals.
 Event organisers need to start the process early enough to get any consents in place prior to the event.
 There is a statutory timeframe of 20 working days for a building consent but the time in reality is dictated by the quality and completeness of the documentation provided in the application.

+Food stall registration may be required if food is to be sold or served at the event.
 Anyone selling food at an event needs to register as a food business, and meet the same requirements as other registered food businesses (some exemptions apply).

 You’ll find what you need to know about registration requirements, and food safety guidelines on our food stalls page.

-- Off-site special licence allows the sale of alcohol to be taken away and consumed at another place.
-This licence also allows free samples to be supplied.
+- offsite special licence – allows the sale of alcohol to be taken away and consumed at another place (this licence also allows free samples to be supplied).

-Kāpiti Coast District Council has installed ten community noticeboards that may be available to promote your event if certain criteria are met.
-To find out more about booking a noticeboard on our Community noticeboards page.
+Council has 10 community noticeboards that may be available to promote your event if certain criteria are met.
+To find out more about booking a noticeboard, see Community noticeboards.